Aventon Aventure Review, 2022

 Aventon Aventure: Components and Accessories

 Stopping is handled by a set of Bengal Ares 3 hydraulic disc brakes and 180mm rotors front and rear.
-Bengal is far from a main-stream brand, but it seems to be Aventon’s hydraulic brake of choice as they were also on the Level we tested earlier this year.
+Bengal is far from a main-stream brand, but it seems to be Aventon’s hydraulic brake of choice as they were also on found on other Avenon e-bikes we reviewed earlier this year.

 Despite they’re relative obscurity, they stop remarkably well.